Bonne Aventure: Geography

 Bonne Aventure is low-lying and is just upstream from the Guaracara River.
 The Bonne Aventure main road runs South West to North East from the Gasparillo overpass to Cotton Hill.

 Climate

 Bonne Aventure has a lowland seasonal tropical climate with a wet season lasting from June to November and a dry season lasting from January to May.
 Unlike Port of Spain, Bonne Aventure has a usually hot and sweltering climate year round, with an exception for the wet season.

 Infrastructure

 Utilities

 Electric generation is handled by Powergen, while electrical distribution is handled by the Trinidad and Tobago Electricity Commission (T&TEC).
 Bonne Adventure does not contain its own power generation facilities.
 Harmony Hall T&TEC Substation is used to regulate voltage for the Bonne Aventure.

 Water and sewerage are under the purview of the Water and Sewerage Authority of Trinidad and Tobago (WASA).

-The town is served by all major telecommunication (including cable, satellite) companies, e.g. TSTT, Columbus Communications, Digicel, DirectTV, and Greendot.
+The town is served by all major telecommunication (including cable, satellite) companies, e.g. TSTT, Columbus Communications, Digicel, DirecTV, and Greendot.